smarthomeNG/plugins/backend/README.md

 # Backend GUI

-This plugin delivers information about the current SmarthomeNG installation.
+This plugin delivers information about the current SmartHomeNG installation.
 Right now it serves as a support tool for helping other users with an installation that does not run properly.
 Some highlights:

 * a list of installed python modules is shown versus the available versions from PyPI
 * a list of items and their attributes is shown
 * a list of logics and their next execution time
 * a list of current schedulers and their next execution time
 * direct download of sqlite database (if plugin is used) and smarthome.log
-* some information about frequently used daemons like knxd is included
+* some information about frequently used daemons like knxd/eibd is included
 * supports basic authentication
 * multi-language support

 There is however only basic protection against unauthorized access or use of the plugin so be careful when enabling it with your network.

-It is still in development so please give feedback to the community.
+Call the backend-webserver: **```http://<ip of your SmartHomeNG server>:8383```**

 Support is provided trough the support thread within the smarthomeNG forum: